michoo/kingfisher/README.md

 - `--manage-baseline`: Create or update the baseline file with current findings
 - `--skip-regex <PATTERN>`: Ignore findings whose text matches this regex (repeatable)
 - `--skip-word <WORD>`: Ignore findings containing this case-insensitive word (repeatable)
+- `--compat-ignore-comments`: Honor inline directives from other scanners (treat `gitleaks:allow` and `trufflehog:ignore` like native suppressions)
+- `--no-ignore`: Disable inline directives entirely so every match is reported
 ## Understanding `--confidence`

 The `--confidence` flag sets a minimum confidence threshold, not an exact match.